KocomojoLLC/sample-ios-app/README.md

 ### Insert API Key

-1. Open [KocoConnect Dashboard](https://admin.kocomojo.net/admin/index.html#/dashboard) and sign-in using your username and password.
+1. Open [Kocomojo Dashboard](https://admin.kocomojo.net/admin/index.html#/dashboard) and sign-in using your username and password.
 2. Click 'MOBILE APPS' in the sideboard.
 3. Select an app in the list.
 3. Click 'Show' button.